roschaefer/Fabulist/README.md

 # and retrieve your object in another step
 the.user_called?
 "Peter"  # => user
 ```

+## Notes
+It is a good idea to represent your narrator as a variable to access it from everywhere in your cucumber step definitions.
+You can see an examplary implementation (here)[https://github.com/teamaker/Fabulist/blob/master/features/step_definitions/narrator_steps.rb].

 ## Configuration
 You can configure callbacks to define what happens before the fabulist memorizes an object or recalls it from the memory.
 Let's say you use ActiveRecord: